Free Things to Do in Luang Prabang

 Must-see spots that don't cost a penny.

-UXO Lao Visitor Center Free
+UXO Lao Visitor Centre Free

 Free Cultural Experiences